turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

-The next error complains that the proxy rating doesn't know about `to_key`.
+The next error says that the proxy rating doesn't know about `to_key`.

 Include the Active Model's Conversion module: